TeodorLys/JANQ-Smart-Home/README.md

 #### assign:
 Each devices must have a name assigned to it, just for the sake of aesthetics.
 #### function:
-This feature does not have to be used, for example a pair of lights that you want to start flashing, instead of telling the server to send a bunch of requests to the device.
-You can have it do stuff internally.
-All of this is handled by the function_handler.h file.
+This feature does not have to be used.
+For example: a pair of lights that you want to start flashing, instead of telling the server to send a bunch of requests to the device.
+You can have the device do stuff internally.
+All of this is handled by the "function_handler.h" file.

 ## Example
 ```c++